Geometer1729/hsh/README.md

   * execute by absolute filePath or path from current working directory

 Installation
-  Several Cabal Packages are required to compile
+  * Several Cabal Packages are required to compile
     * readline
     * maybe 1 or 2 others I forget which
-  Then just run make.
+  * Then just run make.
-    If there are erros it probably means you don't have a cabal package I forgot I installed.
+    * If there are erros it probably means you don't have a cabal package I forgot I installed.
-    The error should look like import ______ no such something, typically this can be resolved by searching the import in hackage or hoogle and installing the cabal package.
+    * The error should look like import ______ no such something, typically this can be resolved by searching the import in hackage or hoogle and installing the cabal package.
-    Pleas tell me what the error is and if you fix it what package you needed to fix it was. if runing hsh works and you are brave enough chsh -s /bin/hsh will make it your default shell.
+    * Pleas tell me what the error is and if you fix it what package you needed to fix it was.
+  * if runing hsh works and you are brave enough chsh -s /bin/hsh will make it your default shell.
-  It will complain if you don't add /bin/hsh to the end of /etc/shells .
+  * It will complain if you don't add /bin/hsh to the end of /etc/shells .
 I'm not sure if this matters.

 Bugs
-  * Extract Not implemented
-  * Probably a bunch more I don't know about, if you find one please report it
+  * Probably a bunch I don't know about, if you find one please report it